LukasForst/SWA-TP-user-service/README.md

 To enable deployment to Kubernetes, service contains `/status` endpoint for L7 load balancers and Ingress checks.

+This service also has complete monitoring of requests by utilizing request id generation and reading `X-Request-Id` headers (can be found in `RequestId.py` file) - these ids are then logged with every log record when using JSON logging.
+Thus this service is ready to be deployed to production level K8S cluster.

 ## Versioning
 The service contains `/version` endpoint which returns current build version - when using docker image from docker hub `lukaswire/swa-user-service` it returns SHA of the commit it was built on.
 When built locally, it returns `development` version.

 ## Deployment
 The service is distributed as single docker image using multistage docker build based on the